mmkal/trpc-cli/README.md

 }
 ```

-Note that even if you do this, help text may get writted directly to stdout by `cleye`.
-If that's a problem, [raise an issue](https://github.com/mmkal/trpc-cli/issues) - it could be solved by exposing some `cleye` configuration to the `run` method.
+>Note that even if you do this, help text is handled by [cleye](https://npmjs.com/package/cleye) which prints directly to stdout and exits the process.
+In a future version this will be solved by either exposing some `cleye` configuration to the `run` method, or controlling the help text rendering directly.

 ## Out of scope